Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Booking Train Tickets

 You can either go to the train station a day or two before your planned journey, or you can book them online.
-Alternatively, if you are not precious about where you sit (or even getting a seat) then you can turn up on the day and buy an unreserved ticket.
+Alternatively, if you are not particular about where you sit (or even getting a seat) then you can turn up on the day and buy an unreserved ticket.

 The different class systems include: